leoliu/docsetutil-el/README.md

 ## Notes ##

-When you first run `docsetutil-search`, it may take a few seconds to build the completion table, which is then cached to disk in the directory `docsetutil-cache-directory`.
+When you first run `docsetutil-api`, `docsetutil-browse-api` or `docsetutil-fulltext`, it may take a few seconds to build the completion table, which is then cached to disk in the directory `docsetutil-cache-directory`.